canonical/charmed-aether-sd-core/docs/how-to/test_upf_performance.md

 ## Requirements

-You will need for this test a working deployment of Charmed Aether SD-Core by following the [Accelerated Networking Tutorial](../tutorials/accelerated_networking.md).
+You will need for this test a working deployment of Charmed Aether SD-Core by following the [Mastering Tutorial](../tutorials/mastering.md).

 You will also require a machine on the data network to run the `iperf3` server.